carrieforde/Aurora-Project/README.md

 ## Tasks
-Once you have run `npm install`, you're ready to start using Boilerplate's taskrunning features.
-Boilerplate ♨️ includes several `grunt` tasks and one `NPM` task for working with `KSS`.
+Once you have run `npm install`, you're ready to start using Aurora's taskrunning features.
+Aurora includes several `grunt` tasks and one `NPM` task for working with `KSS`.

 ### Grunt
 #### `grunt`